13 cool ways to learn Spanish for adults: Learn a language without leaving home

 Well, I spent around a year getting through all the ways to learn Spanish for adults that I’ll list later in this post, as well as trying my best to speak with Andy for all of 3 minutes before breaking back into English to ask what the hell he’d said, and going to a one-week intensive Spanish course in Madrid – twice.

-After 2 years in Latin America, I’d say I was up to a CEFR level B2 in Spanish (though much higher in reading comprehension) and could read Portuguese with decent understanding.
-It might not sound like a lot, but as someone who sometimes struggles to communicate in her native language, I was pretty chuffed with myself.
+After 2 years in Latin America, I’d say I was up to a CEFR level B2 in Spanish (though at least a C1 in reading comprehension, as is often the way) and could read Portuguese with decent understanding.
+It might not sound like a lot, but as someone who sometimes struggles to get her tongue around her native language, I was pretty chuffed with myself.

-Is is really necessary to learn the language before you travel?
+Is it really necessary to learn the language before you travel?

 How much time is needed to learn Spanish for adults?